-Another variation is to leave out the cocoa powder, candy cane and chocolate chips and stir in 1 cup of chopped Hershey’s Kisses candy cane flavored.”
+“Leave out the cocoa powder, candy cane and chocolate chips and stir in 1 cup of chopped Hershey’s Kisses candy cane flavored.”
 (Tamara Jessee)

-“Another variation is to use 2 small boxes of candy cane instant pudding and 1 cup of chopped walnuts.”
+“Use 2 small boxes of candy cane instant pudding and 1 cup of chopped walnuts.”
 (Emily Schaefer)

 “I used two boxes of the Candy Cane instant pudding mix in my batter.
 I also used Betty Crocker Peppermint icing and topped with crushed candy canes.”
 (Stacey Hensley)

 - 1 cup Amish Friendship Bread Starter

 - 1 cup sugar (plus extra as needed)

 - 1 teaspoon peppermint extract (plus extra as needed)